Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Discussion

 \section{Discussion}

-In this work, we introduced ImageNet-RIB (Robustness Inheritance Benchmark), a comprehensive benchmark designed to assess the robustness of fine-tuned models relative to pre-trained models across diverse out-of-distribution (OOD) datasets.
-A key distinction of ImageNet-RIB is that it fine-tunes models on multiple downstream datasets and evaluates their performance on various OOD datasets, providing a more holistic understanding of robustness compared to the prior benchmark~\citep{taori2020measuring}, which focused on a single downstream dataset.
-This expanded framework allows us to better examine how downstream dataset distributions affect OOD performance.

-Our results demonstrate that continual learning methods and robust fine-tuning approaches, particularly in combination, are effective in preserving or even improving robustness.
-Specifically, the combination of Model Soup with continual learning techniques consistently achieved superior performance.
+We found that models pretrained on larger, more diverse datasets, such as LAION-2B, experienced more severe robustness degradation after fine-tuning While these models exhibited high initial robustness, the performance drop was more prominent compared to models pretrained on smaller datasets like ImageNet-1K or LAION-100M, leading to even worse performance.
+To facilitate these analyses, we introduced ImageNet-RIB (Robustness Inheritance Benchmark), a framework that evaluates model robustness across multiple downstream and OOD dataset pairs.
+In contrast to existing benchmarks that primarily consider a single downstream dataset~\citep{taori2020measuring}, ImageNet-RIB enables nuanced analyses of how varying fine-tuning contexts influence model generalization.
+Moreover, we demonstrated that continual learning methods and robust fine-tuning approaches, particularly in combination, are effective in preserving or even improving robustness.
+Specifically, the combination of model soup with continual learning techniques consistently achieved superior performance.
 This finding underscores the potential of integrating these strategies to mitigate catastrophic forgetting and enhance the robustness to OOD datasets.

-We also found that models pre-trained on larger, more diverse datasets, such as LAION-2B, experienced more severe robustness degradation during fine-tuning.
-While these models exhibited high initial robustness, the performance drop was more prominent compared to models pre-trained on smaller datasets like ImageNet-1K, leading to even worse performance.
-In these scenarios, simpler methods such as linear probing, which freeze most of the model's layers, were more effective in maintaining robustness, as more complex methods often led to significant performance degradation.
-This highlights the nuanced relationship between the size and diversity of the pre-training dataset and the model's ability to generalize after fine-tuning.

-Despite these contributions, our work has certain limitations.
-We primarily focused on fine-tuning, continual learning, and robust fine-tuning methods.
-Future research could explore the role of advanced data augmentation techniques~\citep{cubuk2019autoaugment,hendrycks2021many,wang2023metamix} in further improving OOD robustness.
-Moreover, while Optimal Transport Dataset Distance (OTDD) shows promise in predicting performance degradation on the pre-training dataset after fine-tuning, more refined metrics are needed to better capture and address robustness degradation.

-Future research should focus on understanding the significant robustness degradation after fine-tuning observed in models pre-trained on larger datasets like LAION-2B.
-Uncovering why such extensive pre-training leads to worse robustness compared to models pre-trained on smaller datasets could inform more effective robustness fine-tuning strategies.
-Moreover, expanding the scope of our analysis to include a broader range of model architectures and datasets would further enhance the generalizability of our findings.
-We believe that ImageNet-RIB offers a valuable framework for studying the impact of fine-tuning on OOD generalization, and we hope this work encourages further research into developing more robust and generalizable machine learning models.